totemorg/randpr/README.md

 to genenerate a process (if configured in the forward/generate mode), or learn process parameters (if configured in the reverse/learning mode).

-The following examples are from RANDPR's unit tester:
+The following examples are from the unit tester:

 	node randpr.js [R1 || R2 || ... ]